rkpuri/nodeAuthApiJwt/README.md

 To generate token call login api and copy the token http://localhost:5000/api/login

-Then do a POST request and pass cpoied token in Authorization header
+Then do a POST request and pass copied token in Authorization header

 http://localhost:5000/api/post